 We are pleased to offer three courses this year through the Harvard Ukrainian Summer Institute:

 - Ukrainian for Reading Knowledge - 8 credits

-- Society, Culture, and Politics in Modern Ukraine - 4 credits
+- Tradition and Modernity in Ukraine: 19th and 20th Centuries - 4 credits

 Applicants wishing to register for a total of 8 credits must enroll in at least one HUSI 4 credit course to be considered part of the Harvard Ukrainian Summer Institute and may choose an additional 4 credit course from those offered by the general program of the Harvard Summer School.
 Applicants who decide to register for a non-HUSI course need to register for that course separately online through the Harvard Summer School.
-Please note that financial aid is not available for non-HUSI courses.
+Please note that scholarships are offered only to students who plan to take 8 credits in HUSI courses.